ltsuda/WeaknessCalc-AppStore/README.md

 PokeWeakness - for iOS8
 ============
+Do you play Pokémon on 3DS/2DS?
+So this app is for YOU!

-The easiest way to calculate Pokemon weaknesses or resistances.
+The easiest way to calculate Pokémon weaknesses and resistances.

-Do you know what type is your Pokemon's enemy?
-Just search it and prepare your strategy to win !
+Do you know what type is your enemy's pokémon?
+Just search it and prepare your strategy to win!

-Get 649 Pokemon for free and if you like this app, buy the newest Kalos Pokemon.
+Get 719 all Pokémon including Mega Evolutions!

+*The app doesn’t consider any Pokémon ability in the type information, so be aware on the game*